NXT TakeOver XXX: Aftermath

 Pat McAfee returned on the October 21 episode of NXT, where he interfered in a match between Breezango (Tyler Breeze and Fandango) against Danny Burch and Oney Lorcan for the NXT Tag Team Championship, with the latter being a replacement team for The Undisputed Era.
 McAfee helped Burch and Lorcan win the titles, after which, McAfee aligned with Burch and Lorcan.
 At NXT: Halloween Havoc the following week, McAfee stated that this was part of a feud between him and The Undisputed Era, and also revealed that he hired Ridge Holland to attack to take out Adam Cole at TakeOver: 31.
 After Holland's legitimate injuries during a match against Burch, McAfee hired him and Lorcan to take out Bobby Fish and Roderick Strong, which gave O'Reilly no choice but to hand them The Undisputed Era's title shot.
 O'Reilly came from the back and was joined by Pete Dunne, however, Dunne turned on O'Reilly and joined McAfee's stable, calling themselves The Kings of NXT.
 On the November 18 episode, McAfee interrupted NXT Champion Finn Bálor mid-promo, and following The Undisputed Era's return, they brawled with Burch, Lorcan, Dunne, and McAfee as the show ended.
 It was then confirmed that the two teams would face each other in a WarGames match at TakeOver: WarGames.

-TakeOver XXX would be the final NXT TakeOver to air exclusively on the WWE Network, as beginning with TakeOver 31 on October 4, 2020, TakeOvers also became available on traditional pay-per-view.
-Additionally, TakeOver XXX was the final TakeOver to broadcast from Full Sail University, as also beginning with TakeOver 31, the events were moved to the WWE Performance Center in a setup dubbed the Capitol Wrestling Center, which was similar to WWE's bio-secure bubble, the WWE ThunderDome, that was utilized for Raw and SmackDown's events.
+TakeOver XXX would be the final TakeOver to air exclusively on the WWE Network, as beginning with TakeOver 31 on October 4, 2020, the TakeOver events also became available on traditional pay-per-view.
+Additionally, TakeOver XXX was NXT's final livestreaming event to broadcast from Full Sail University, as also beginning with TakeOver 31, the events were moved to the WWE Performance Center in Orlando, Florida in a bio-secure bubble called the Capitol Wrestling Center, which was similar to the WWE ThunderDome that was utilized for Raw and SmackDown's events, with the Performance Center becoming NXT's permanent home venue.